Far Rockaway–Mott Avenue station: Subway use

 There were frequent fires and maintenance problems on the Jamaica Bay viaduct.
 The most notorious of these problems was a fire in May 1950 between The Raunt and Broad Channel Stations.
 After this fire, the LIRR abandoned the Jamaica Bay viaduct and the Queens portion of the Rockaway Beach/Far Rockaway route.
 On June 11, 1952, the city acquired all trackage west of Mott Avenue, incorporating it as part of the IND Rockaway Line.
 Service provided by the A train over the line began in June 1956, with the full western spur to Rockaway Park operational.
 While the remainder of the line operated, with Beach 25th Street–Wavecrest serving as the eastern spur terminal, a new Far Rockaway subway station was constructed, opening on January 16, 1958.

 The Far Rockaway LIRR station was moved to a grade-level station at Nameoke Street on February 21, 1958—two blocks from the original station and three blocks from the subway station—becoming the terminus of the Far Rockaway branch.
 The original site of the LIRR's elevated station and the bus depot, located on the northeast side of Mott Avenue, were replaced with a shopping center and parking lot, which began construction in 1960.
 The Far Rockaway Shopping Center, as it was called, started undergoing redevelopment in 2017 as part of the Far Rockaway rezoning; it was proposed to replace the shopping center with affordable housing.

 In 1981, the MTA listed the Mott Avenue station among the 69 most deteriorated stations in the subway system, despite the fact that the station had become part of the subway system just two decades earlier.
 From 2009 to 2012, this and eight other stations were renovated for $117 million.
 At Far Rockaway, the 1950s design of the station house was replaced with metallic facades and a dome enclosure, and upgrading several features including staircases and employee areas.
 Elevators from the station house to the platforms were added, as were yellow tactile warning strips on the platform edges, making the station ADA-accessible.
 A glass artwork titled Respite was installed as part of the MTA's Arts for Transit program.
 The renovated station was unveiled on May 11, 2012.
+The MTA announced in 2025 that a customer service center would open at the station.